 Is The North Carolina Primary Winner Take All?
-The Tar Heel State Has A Lot To Offer Candidates

 The third incarnate of Super Tuesday is set to take place on March 15.
 What that means is that states like Florida, Ohio, and North Carolina and many more will have the opportunity to have their voices heard as voters take to the polls to pick a presidential nominee for their respective party.
 This year marks an important change to the North Carolina primary.
 The event was moved from far later in the year in May to its prime Super Tuesday 3 position.
 Additionally, more delegates have been awarded on the GOP side based off the Tar Heel State's stellar voter turnout record in which copious Republicans have been elected to serve the state.
 With 72 Republican delegates up for grabs and a total of 121 delegates available for the Democrats, many voters are wondering whether the North Carolina Primary is winner take all?